Ncnchiche/mySubscription/README.md

 - A page where you can edit your account information

 ### How Was it Made?
-This Was Made using Flask as the framework, Python for the backend, Javascript for interactive graph, html & css (bootstrap) for frontend.
+This Was Made using Flask as the framework, Python for the backend, Javascript for interactive graph, html & css (bootstrap) for frontend design, and flask extension of MySQL for the database.

 ## What I Learned
 * Using MVC design pattern to divide the related program logic into three elements